Joan O'Malley: November 6, 1964

 During the 1963 federal election campaign, Prime Minister Lester Pearson promised that Canada would have a new flag within two years of his election.
 Three designs were chosen from a list of more than 3,500 entries.
 The designs included the current Canadian flag, the “Pearson Pennant”, and a third design that resembled the current flag, but with a Union Jack and three fleurs-de-lis.

 On November 6, 1964 – a Friday – Pearson requested that prototypes of the three flag designs under consideration be delivered to 24 Sussex Drive so that he could see them displayed at his summer residence at Harrington Lake that weekend.
-The request came to Ken Donovan, O'Malley's father, who was the assistant purchasing director with the Canadian Government Exhibition Commission.
+The request came to Ken Donovan, O'Malley's father and the assistant purchasing director with the Canadian Government Exhibition Commission, at around 4:00 pm.

 The flags had to be entirely “Canadian content”.
 However, the request had come after normal business hours and the only company that could supply the material – S.E.
 Woods – had no overtime staff to sew the flags.
-Donovan contacted O'Malley, then 20 years old, and explained his dilemma.
+Donovan contacted O'Malley, then 20 years old, at around 5:00 or 5:30 pm and explained his dilemma.
 A secretary at the Indian Affairs Branch of the Department of Citizenship, O'Malley did not consider herself a professional seamstress and, at the time, her sewing experience was limited to sewing her own clothing.
 Nevertheless, she agreed to prepare the prototypes.
-She packed up her Singer sewing machine and drove to the Exhibition Commission office shortly after 7:00 pm.
+She packed up her Singer sewing machine and drove to the Exhibition Commission office on Kaladar Avenue shortly after 7:00 pm.

+The scene O'Malley encountered was hectic.
+Designer Jacques St. Cyr was attempting to adjust the maple leaf in the design layout, while Ivan Desrosiers and John Williams were cutting film for silk-screening, and production chief Jack Rachlis was trying to screen the cloth.
+Their first attempts were unsuccessful because the team did not have enough ink.
+Large fans were set up to help dry the cloth more quickly.
+O'Malley worked at a makeshift table set on wooden sawhorses, sewing largely by hand, as she was unfamiliar with grommets, toggles, and rope holes.

-O'Malley completed the six flags – two flags of each design – shortly after midnight.
+O'Malley completed the six flags – two flags of each design – shortly after midnight, unaware she had just produced the first prototypes of Canada's new national flag.
 They were delivered to 24 Sussex in the middle of the night and hoisted at Harrington Lake the next morning.

 Legacy

 O’Malley was initially told to keep her role in creating the Canadian flag secret and she did not speak of her experience for 10 years.
-In recent years, however, she has increasingly become an ambassador for the flag and has attended dozens of flag-related events.
+However, she later became an ambassador for the flag and has attended dozens of flag-related events.